-Suspending a process Suspending a process tells the Workflow subsystem that no updates should be made to workitems executing that process.
-Resuming a process returns it to the open state.
+Suspending a process Suspending a process tells the Workflow subsystem that no updates should be made to workitems associated with that process.
+Resuming a process returns it to the running state.
 The effect of suspending and resuming is apparent only when a user forwards work from one activity to another.